mills32/CUTE_DEMO-MS-DOS/readme.md

   -8086 Scroll: it uses hardware scroll and a software asm blitter to update one row + one column of the map.
   Also uses assembly code to update colours, so that it fakes a second layer.

-  -Mode 7: completely fake 3d effect made ising a prerendered image and palette cycles.
+  -Mode 7: completely fake 3d effect made using a pre rendered image and palette cycles.

   -Road: uses Hardware scrolling and hardware window to show two (real) layers.
 Road movement is faked using Palette cycles.